 Croatia is a small and complex market but plays an important role in the economic and political framework of Southeast Europe.
-This region, the size of Texas in area, represents a market of roughly 60 million people and over $600 billion in GDP.
-It has significant growth potential, as its integration process into the European Union continues and as local populations strive to achieve the lifestyle of the more developed Western European countries that have three to four times higher GDP per capita.
+This region, the size of Texas in area, represents a market of almost 60 million people and over $800 billion in GDP.
+The region has significant potential for economic growth, as its integration process into the European Union (EU) continues.
+The local populations strive to achieve the lifestyle of the more developed Western European countries that have several times higher GDP per capita.

-Fortunately, there is also a growing number of vibrant, innovative entrepreneurs leading small-and-medium-sized, sophisticated internationally competitive companies across many industry sectors in Croatia.
-These companies have strong growth potential and could catalyze the transformation of Croatian society.
-As these companies tend to buy state-of-the-art, cost-effective equipment and technology, they also represent excellent potential partners for U.S. suppliers.
+There are already over a hundred companies in Croatia with majority U.S. ownership and over fifty U.S. company affiliates, franchisees, and distributors, many of which have regional responsibility.
+During the past decade, there has also been a growing number of vibrant, innovative entrepreneurs leading sophisticated internationally competitive companies across many industry sectors in Croatia.
+As these entrepreneurs are business savvy and tend to buy state-of-the-art, cost-effective equipment and technology, they represent excellent potential partners for U.S. suppliers.

 Visit the State Department’s website for background on the Croatia’s political and economic environment.